PeregrineLabs/Ecosystem-Env/README.md

 Please refer to the [https://github.com/PeregrineLabs/Ecosystem](https://github.com/PeregrineLabs/Ecosystem) for more details.

+**Note: The env format was migrated over to JSON for the 0.7.0 release, you will need to use that version or higher for compatibility reasons.**

 This repository contains all of the .env files as required by Ecosystem and may be forked/updated as you see fit.